 Products Supporting the Regrowth of Your Edges

 When shopping for products, it’s important for them to have ingredients that deeply penetrate the hair.
 When these ingredients are gently massaged into the thinning edges, they encourage the hair follicles to heal so they can continue to produce hair.

-Oils such as castor and emu penetrate the hair and scalp better than other types of oils.
-Emu oil can be found at Walgreens and online.
-Using these products is as simple as gently massaging the thinning area with the oil for a few minutes.
+Oils such as castor or emu oil penetrate the hair and scalp better than other types of oils.
+Using these oils is as simple as gently massaging the thinning area with the oil for a few minutes.
 Doing this a few times a week will help strengthen the hair that’s present, and encourage strong and healthy new growth.

 The lighter the color of the oil, the purer it is.
 Black castor oil has the ash from roasted castor beans blended with the oil.
 Some people say the added ash delivers extra nutrients that hair loves.
 It has excellent reviews and is widely available.